 Creating long-term job growth in Michigan is my top priority in Congress. - Tim

-As Michigan families and businesses continue to grapple with an uncertain economy, reducing barriers to employment and increasing Michigan's and America's global competitiveness are critical steps for encouraging high-skilled, good paying jobs that give American families peace of mind.
+Reducing barriers to employment and increasing Michigan's and America's global competitiveness are critical steps for encouraging high-skilled, good paying jobs that give American families peace of mind.

 In my conversations with constituents and employers, it is clear that too many policies coming out of Washington are making it difficult for Michigan’s businesses to grow and hire new employees.

 Congress can support new jobs by reducing regulatory burdens on small businesses and encouraging them to innovate, expand, and create more job opportunities in their community.
 I believe that taking the following practical steps will help us create long-term economic growth:

 Reduce Tax Burden

 Expand Education and Workforce Development Opportunities

-I continue to hear from families in Michigan who are paying more for health care while receiving less choice and reduced care under the President's health care law, commonly called Obamacare.
-Please know I will continue to strongly support efforts to replace Obamacare with more effective solutions that promote consumer choice, decrease health care costs and improve access to care.
-I've supported a number of bills to strengthen our health care system, and I've cosponsored H.R.
-2300, the Empowering Patients First Act, which would repeal PPACA and replace it with patient-centered solutions that promote consumer choice, decrease health care costs and improve access to care.
-To view a list of actions Congress has already taken to date to repeal the heath care law, please visit here.
+I continue to hear from families in Michigan who are paying more for health care while receiving less choice and reduced care under the Patient Protection and Affordable Care Act.
+I am committed to reforming our health care system in a way that promotes consumer choice, and makes health care coverage more affordable and accessible.
+In doing so, we must ensure patients and families who suffer from a pre-existing condition are not left behind.
+For that reason, I support H.R.692, the Pre-Existing Conditions Protection Act.
+For more details on my efforts to strengthen our health care system, you may visit my health care page.

 Reduce Harmful Regulations